-Paola SavvidouWellness Initiative Program Manager; Lecturer of Piano
+Paola SavvidouWellness Initiative Program Manager and Adjunct Lecturer in Music, Piano

 - 107 Stearns

 Paola Savvidou, DMA, NCTM, is a pianist, pedagogue, and wellness advocate.
-On a daily basis, she wears many hats serving as Wellness Initiative program manager and adjunct lecturer in piano at the University of Michigan School of Music, Theatre & Dance while also running her own piano studio called Music Lotus in Ann Arbor, MI.
+She wears many hats on a daily basis, serving as Wellness Initiative program manager and adjunct lecturer in piano at the University of Michigan School of Music, Theatre & Dance while also running her own piano studio called Music Lotus in Ann Arbor, MI.
 She previously served as content development manager for iCadenza and as assistant professor of piano pedagogy at the University of Missouri where she taught applied piano, undergraduate and graduate courses in piano pedagogy and wellness, and coordinated the Group Piano Program.
-In her current role as program manager for the Wellness initiative she develops partnerships within the University of Michigan health services and beyond to provide education, injury-preventive services and recovery support for students, faculty, and staff.
+In her current role as program manager for the Wellness Initiative she develops partnerships within the University of Michigan health services and beyond to provide education, injury-preventive services and recovery support for students, faculty, and staff.